 6. News / Obituaries

-Another avenue to find distressed properties is watching the news and/or keep an eye on the obituaries.
+Another avenue to find distressed properties is watching the news and/or keeping an eye on the obituaries.
 While it may seem a little strange (even a little macabre) to formulate your lead generation strategy around estate sales, it’s done, and often with surprising success.

 That’s because people in charge of disbursing an estate are often motivated sellers.
 For a variety of reasons, the executor’s ultimate goal is to sell the property and sometimes as quickly as possible –even at well below market value.
 In which case, they may be willing to give you a deal if you are willing to help them move towards that goal.